inr-kit/twps/docs/source/examples.rst

 Examples
 ==========

-This section shows how the TSP package can be applied to tasks that often arise during preparation of complex input files.
+This section shows how the TWPS package can be applied to tasks that often arise during preparation of complex input files.
 This covers inclusion of external files and templates and generation of a set of input files that differ by some parameter (for e.g. parametric studies).

 Inclusion of external files
 ----------------------------
-The TSP package provides no special mechanism to include external files into the resulting file, however, one can use standard Python capabilities.
+The TWPS package provides no special mechanism to include external files into the resulting file, however, one can use standard Python capabilities.
 In the following example, an external file is read by the ``open`` [#]_ Python function and its content is printed to the standard output.
 Since the standard output of the